LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 Generating profiling data
 -------------------------

-After loading this tool and compiling the source files that you want to profile in debug mode, simply call the goals to be profiled.
+After loading this tool and compiling the source files that you want to profile in debug mode, simply call the `ports_profiler::start` goal followed by the goals to be profiled.
+Use the `ports_profiler::stop` goal to stop profiling.

 Printing profiling data reports